• Skip to main content

 Delicious add-ins

 This citrus salad is simple and divine as it is, especially because it has the perfect texture and flavors going for it.
-But, I'm sharing a few other ingredients that will only enhance it even further.
+But I'm sharing a few other ingredients that will enhance it further.

 • Fruits and vegetables: pomegranate seeds, avocado, apples, beets, fennel, carrots, radishes